-If you’re about to welcome a new puppy to the family, congratulations!
-We have created the ultimate puppy checklist to help dog owners prepare for the D-day.
-It details all the supplies you’ll need to keep your puppy happy and comfortable.
+If you are about to welcome a new puppy into your family, congratulations!
+We have created the ultimate puppy checklist detailing all the supplies that you will need to keep your new puppy happy and comfortable.

 1. Dog bed

-Before your puppy is potty trained, it is a good idea to let him sleep in the crate.
-Get a bed that is ½ to ¾ the size of the crate.
-This is so you could use the rest of the space for training pads.
+Before your puppy is potty-trained, it is a good idea to let him sleep in the dog crate.
+Get a dog bed that is ½ to ¾ the size of the crate.
+The extra space is meant for the training pads.

-If your puppy is already potty trained, consider what size he will grow into for his dog breed, the bed should be big enough for him even when he is fully grown.
+If your puppy is already potty-trained, consider what size he will grow into for his breed.
+The bed should be big enough for him even when he is fully grown.

-As your puppy is still growing, pick a harness that is adjustable so it grows with him.
+As your puppy is still growing, pick an adjustable harness, so it would be easy to adjust.
 To help you weigh your options better, learn about these 3 considerations in choosing a harness.

 6. ID Tag

-An ID tag should have your number, address, essential medication requirement or allergies (if any).
-This accessory is also useful in ownership disputes if your new pup happens to resemble a neighbour’s lost dog.
+ID tags are also useful in ownership disputes if your new pup happens to resemble a neighbour’s lost dog.

 The most recommended bowl is the stainless steel type because it is easy to clean.
 It is also the most durable compared to the plastic or ceramic types.
 You can also buy stainless bowls with rubber coating to prevent slipping.

 If you have a very energetic or clumsy puppy, a heavy ceramic or weighted bowl is a more suitable choice.
-If your pup has long ears, pick a bowl with a smaller opening and wide base.
-This is so his ears will not dip into the bowl as he eats.
+If your pup has long ears, pick a bowl with a smaller opening and a wide base.
+This type of bowl will keep his ears from dipping into the bowl whilst he eats.

-Usually, breeders will give you a small amount of food that they have been feeding your puppy with.
+Usually, breeders will give you a small amount of food that they have been feeding your puppy.
 As such, get the same type of puppy food so that your canine buddy will not have stomach issues.

 10. Baby Gate and Exercise Pen

+Included in our new puppy checklist are baby gates.
+This is one of the ways to puppy-proof your home.
 Baby gates help keep your new pup from entering restricted areas.
-Use one high enough to prevent your pet from jumping or climbing over it.
+Use one that is high enough to prevent your pet from jumping or climbing over it.

+Puppies love to play as they are bursting with energy.
 Toys are a great way to not only ease your new dog’s boredom but also help you build a relationship.
-Toys, like a ball, rope, or chew toy, also keep your dog busy and out of trouble.
-Chew toys will help prevent your pup from chewing everything in the house.

 12. Grooming Supplies